JACKPURCELL/llama-recipes/tools/benchmarks/llm_eval_harness/README.md

 - `max_cpu_memory`: the max amount of CPU memory to use when offloading the model weights to RAM.
 - `offload_folder`: a folder where model weights will be offloaded to disk if needed.

-The third option is to use both at the same time.
+There is also an option to run with tensor parallel and data parallel together.
 This will allow you to take advantage of both data parallelism and model sharding, and is especially useful for models that are too large to fit on a single GPU.

 ```
 accelerate launch --multi_gpu --num_processes {nb_of_copies_of_your_model} \
     -m lm_eval --model hf \
+    --model_args pretrained=meta-llama/Meta-Llama-3.1-70B \
     --tasks lambada_openai,arc_easy \
     --model_args parallelize=True \
     --batch_size 16